IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-apachesolr-guardium/README.md

 ### Prerequisites

-Download the [Logstash Offline package](PubSubApacheSolrPackage/guardium_logstash-offline-plugin-pubsub-apache-solr-gcp.zip) for the ApacheSolrGCP PubSub filter plugin, and upload it to the gmachine.
+Download the [Logstash Offline package](PubSubApacheSolrPackage/guardium_logstash-offline-plugin-pubsub-apache-solr-gcp.zip) for the Google Cloud Apache Solr PubSub filter plugin, and upload it to the Guardium Data Protection collector.

 #### Note
 This version is for GDP v11.4, i.e., stable version.
 Please refer to the